Human Resource Management Degree Specialization

 - Labor Relations – Examining the evolution of interaction between management and labor in a corporate environment, this course focuses on the American labor movement, federal and state labor laws, and collective bargaining, mediation, and work stoppage.

-- Human Resource Information Systems – Students in this course explore the hardware and software options available for managing the human resource function and apply technology to developing, maintaining, and managing human resource information.
+- Human Resource Information Systems – Students in this human resource management course explore the hardware and software options available for managing the human resource function and apply technology to developing, maintaining, and managing human resource information.

 - Strategic Staffing – In developing a strategic structure that corporations with human resources can use to achieve organizational goals, students in this course learn strategies and techniques for planning, recruiting, selecting, training, and retaining employees.

-- Training and Development – This course examines training and organizational development techniques used by corporations to improve individual and corporate effectiveness.
+- Training and Development – This human resource management course examines training and organizational development techniques used by corporations to improve individual and corporate effectiveness.
 Topics include needs analysis, implementation planning, and outcomes assessment for individuals and organizations.

-- Compensation and Benefits– Focusing on how organizations use pay systems and benefit plans to achieve corporate goals, this course explores compensation design, analysis, and evaluation and both legally required and voluntary benefit options.
+- Compensation and Benefits– Focusing on how organizations use pay systems and benefit plans to achieve corporate goals, this human resource management course explores compensation design, analysis, and evaluation and both legally required and voluntary benefit options.